isar/isar/docs/docs/watchers.md

 # Watchers

 Isar allows you to subscribe to changes in the database.
-You can either "watch" for changes in a specific object, an entire collection, or a query.
+You can "watch" for changes in a specific object, an entire collection, or a query.

-Watchers enable you to efficiently react to changes in the database.
-You can for example rebuild your UI when a contact is added, send a network request when a document is updated etc.
+Watchers enable you to react to changes in the database efficiently.
+You can for example rebuild your UI when a contact is added, send a network request when a document is updated, etc.

 A watcher is notified after a transaction commits successfully and the target actually changes.